drplaugher/SMATA_pipeline/README.md

 <br />

  *How-To* files that detail how to find controls and simulate:
-- How-To find controls
+- Guide for Controls
-- How-To simulate
+- How-To Simulate

 <br />